-Working Healthy: The Working Healthy program offers Medicaid coverage to people age 16 to 64 with disabilities who are working.
-Income and resource limits apply, but are higher than other Medicaid programs.
+Working Healthy: The Working Healthy program offers Medicaid coverage to people age 16-64 with disabilities who are working.
+Income and resource limits apply but are higher than other Medicaid programs.
 People in this program must pay a premium for medical services, depending on their income.
-The Working Healthy program covered approximately 1,200 people on average per month in state FY 2016 and cost the state about \$6 million.
-Total costs, including the federal share, were nearly \$15 million.
+The Working Healthy program cost the state almost \$6 million in FY 2018 to cover about 1,000 people on average per month.
+Total costs, including the federal share, were nearly \$13 million.

-Medicaid-Medicare Dual

-Eligibility: Medicaid provides assistance with copays, deductibles and long-term care services for low-income Medicare beneficiaries age 65 and older.
+Medicaid-Medicare Dual Eligibility: Medicaid provides assistance with co-pays, deductibles and long-term care services for low-income Medicare beneficiaries age 65 and older.
 In addition, individuals with disabilities who receive SSI automatically qualify for both Medicare and Medicaid.

-Program of All-Inclusive Care for the Elderly (PACE): In 21 Kansas counties, adults age 55 and older have the option to enroll in the PACE program.
-The PACE program provides long-term care services for people who would otherwise be eligible for nursing home care.
-It is an alternative to KanCare for people who are able to live safely in the community with the support of the PACE program when they join.
-PACE includes both Medicare and Medicaid services for dually eligible individuals.
+Program of All-Inclusive Care for the Elderly (PACE): In 23 counties, adults age 55 and older have the option to enroll in PACE.
+PACE provides long-term care services for people who would otherwise be eligible for nursing home care.
+It is an alternative to KanCare for people who are able to live safely in the community with the support of PACE when they join.
+It includes both Medicare and Medicaid services for dually eligible individuals.